Jump to content

 A: Cat?
 But there are people said I’m like a dog.

 Q: Do you find any person that you think is cool?
-(Even if there is no specific person, regardless of gender, you just think that person is so cool)
+(It doesn't have to be a specific person, regardless of gender, as long as you think that person is cool)

 Q: What is your favourite bento dish?

 A: Fried chicken (karaage).
-I like it even if it's frozen.
+I like frozen ones.

 Q: What is your favourite dish in school meals?